ChainAgnostic/CAIPs/CAIPs/caip-25.md

 ### Request

-The application would interface with a wallet to create session with given set of parameters by calling the following JSON-RPC request
+The application would interface with a wallet to create session with given set of parameters by calling the following JSON-RPC request:

 Example: